hnen/NumberClassifier/doc/week_report_2.md

 I'm having issues configuring Java Checkstyle.
 I've tried with few XML conf for Checkstyle from internet and they keep giving "Unable to create Root Module" errors.

-Not sure how to test {@code toString()} methods.
-Is it even necessary?
-They hurt the code coverage metric a bit.

 ## Week notes

 ### Wed 27.7.2022 - 0,5 hours